radumarias/rencfs/README.md

 # Contribute

-If you find any issues or you desire a feature, please follow these steps:
+If you find any issues, vulnerabilities or you'd like a feature, please follow these steps:

 - [Open a bug](https://github.com/radumarias/rencfs/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=): Create a report to help us improve.
 - [Report a security vulnerability](https://github.com/radumarias/rencfs/security/advisories/new): Report a security vulnerability.
 - [Feature request](https://github.com/radumarias/rencfs/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=): Suggest an idea for this project.

 Feel free to fork it, change and use it however you want.
-If you build something interesting and feel like sharing pull requests are always appreciated.
+If you build something interesting and feel like sharing pull requests, it is always appreciated.

 - How to contribute
   Please see [CONTRIBUTING.md](CONTRIBUTING.md).